Kurt Hoelzl

 How Mentawai people assemble roof thatching panels

-Roof thatching is vital for shelter waterproofing in the Mentawai tribe of around 6,000 people on Siberut Island, Indonesia.
+Roof thatching is vital for shelter waterproofing in the Mentawai tribe, which has around 6,000 members, on Siberut Island, Indonesia.
 Siberut lies about 100 miles (160 km) west of Padang in West Sumatra.
-Of the 6,000 Mentawai people, roughly 1,000, mainly…
+Of the 6,000 Mentawai people, roughly 1,000,…

 Catching Ghost crabs by digging

-Ghost crabs (genus Ocypode) comprise 22 different species and they are commonly also called `Sand crabs`.
-The scientific name Ocypode has got Greek origin and means swift-footed.
-Generally, Ghost crabs are semi-terrestrial crabs and dig deep burrows in intertidal zones…
+Ghost crabs (genus Ocypode) comprise 22 different species, and they are commonly also called `Sand crabs.` The scientific name Ocypode has Greek origin and means swift-footed.
+Ghost crabs are semi-terrestrial crabs that dig deep burrows in intertidal zones of sand.
+They…

 Swiss pine cones and their uses

-The Swiss pine (Pinus cembra), goes by different names in German-speaking countries, such as ‘Zirbe,’ ‘Arve,’ ‘Arolla pine,’ or ‘Austrian stone pine.’
+The Swiss pine (Pinus cembra) goes by different names in German-speaking countries, such as ‘Zirbe,’ ‘Arve,’ ‘Arolla pine,’ or ‘Austrian stone pine.’
 For generations, people have used the nuts of this particular pine species as food during the winter months,…

 Bushmeat snaring

 Bushmeat snaring is a widespread hunting method in Sub-Saharan Africa.
 Public landscapes in this part of the world are often devoid of larger wild animals due to bushmeat hunting.
-Which is so bad in some places, that mammals – even…
+This is so bad in some places that mammals – even…

 Elephant diggings in dry riverbeds